mertside/ai-inference-energy/sample-collection-scripts/RESULTS_AD.md

 **What it was doing:**
 - **Image classification benchmark** on sample images
-- Attempted to download and classify images from web sources
+- Download and classify images from web sources
-- **Note**: Run encountered network connectivity issues, preventing full completion
 - Model loaded successfully (13.5 seconds) (A100)
 - Was designed to process 300 batches of 4 images each